skychatorg/skychat/README.md

 Here is what makes the SkyChat unique compared to the other entertainment platforms:

-~ **A carefully designed user experience, so everything feels nice and smooth**
+~ **Enjoy**

-We strongly believe that building the perfect user experience is the key to ensure people continue using an application in the long run.
-That's why we are constantly and iteratively working on polishing and improving the design and feeling of the SkyChat.
+Enjoy a well-designed user experience.
+Building the perfect user experience is the key to ensure people continue using an application in the long run, this is why the SkyChat is the result of a long lasting and iterative work to polish it.

-~ **A sense of proximity between each other**
+~ **Connect**

-You can see each other cursor users moving around the screen, which allows people to feel connected to each other.
-There are humans behind the usernames.
-(This feature can be enabled/disabled in the configuration)
+You can see each other cursor users moving around the screen, which makes people feel connected to each other.
+This feature can be enabled/disabled in the configuration.

-~ **Engaging the community**
+~ **Engage**

-Entertainment and customization plugins allow your community to engage in the long term.
+Entertainment and customization plugins makes you want to engage in the long term.
 Examples of such features, which can be enabled/disabled in the configuration:
 - Virtual money with mini-games (racing game, casino roulette)
 - Styling customization for usernames and messages
 - Long-term activity is rewarded with experience points (XP) and ranks